The top PR metrics to measure in your 2022 KPIs

 So, you’ve spent months developing content for your latest client and now it’s time to run a digital campaign.
 But after the campaign is finished, how do you plan on measuring its success?

 In the world of public relations, attributing success through hard data and analytics is a fairly recent trend.
-Traditionally, PR efforts were measured through metrics like ‘impressions’ and ‘reach’, which were fancier ways of saying “here’s the potential number of people who may have seen or engaged with this content.”
+Traditionally, PR efforts were measured through metrics like "reach", which was a fancier way of saying, “here’s the potential number of people who may have seen or engaged with this content.”

 Now that PR professionals are being more and more integrated with marketing teams, these old metrics won’t cut it.
 Today’s clients expect deeper insight into content performance and want to know that they're getting a return on investment for PR.

 In this article, we delve into PR KPIs and cover some PR metrics you can track and share with your clients after your next digital campaign – including campaign engagement analytics, which you can access through a Prezly free trial 🎉

 - PR evaluation metrics

 - This is way too much, how am I ever meant to track all these PR metrics, let along derive anything meaningful from them??